BeaconFramework/BeaconBroker/README.md

  ii)       D3.2, D3.3, D4.2 and D4.3 for compenent details and interaction details

-The activity done by the BB is strictly related with the data contained inside the MongoDB databases.
+The activity done by the Beacon Broker **[BB]** is strictly related with the data contained inside the MongoDB databases.

 Data, is grouped in several databases, one for each federation tenant (called borrower), and on common for all borrower called "ManagementDB".
 Each borrower's database has a series of required collection of document needed for the BB works; these collections contains the  information related to clouds involved in federation.
 Below are listed the collection that need to be constructedby federation administrator when a new borrower is included in the federation: